 INSURANCE

 15.1.
 Owner’s Insurance.. .
-Prior to the commencement of Operator’s performance of services under this Agreement and at all times that this Agreement shall be in effect, Owner shall procure and maintain insurance coverages of the types and in the amounts set forth in Exhibit 7-1 with an insurance company or companies licensed to do business as required by applicable law and rated “A-XIII” or better by Best’s Insurance Guide and Key Ratings or equivalent, or otherwise reasonably acceptable to Operator.
+Prior to the commencement of Operator’s performance of services under this Agreement and at all times that this Agreement shall be in effect, Owner shall procure and maintain insurance coverages of the types and in the amounts set forth in Schedule 7.2with an insurance company or companies licensed to do business as required by applicable law and rated “A-XIII” or better by Best’s Insurance Guide and Key Ratings or equivalent, or otherwise reasonably acceptable to Operator.

-15.1.1 Requirements of Owner’s Insurance.
+(a) Requirements of Owner’s Insurance.
 The insurance provided by Owner under this Article 15.1 shall be primary as respects loss of or damage to the Facility, and any similar insurance of Operator or its Subcontractors shall not contribute with such insurance.
-In addition, all such insurance shall include those provisions set forth in Exhibit 7-1.
+In addition, all such insurance shall include those provisions set forth in Schedule 7.2.

-15.1.2 Payment of Deductibles.
-The insurance provided by Owner shall have the deductibles provided in Exhibit 7-1.
-The responsibility for payment of deductible amounts shall be in the manner prescribed in Exhibit 7-1
+(b) Payment of Deductibles.
+The insurance provided by Owner shall have the deductibles provided in Schedule 7.2.
+The responsibility for payment of deductible amounts shall be in the manner prescribed in Schedule 7.2.

 15.2 Operator’s Insurance.
-Without prejudice to its obligations under this Agreement or otherwise at law, prior to the commencement of its performance of services under this Agreement and at all times that this Agreement shall be in effect, Operator shall procure and maintain insurance coverages of the types and in the amounts set forth in Exhibit 7.2 (“Operator Insurance”).
+Without prejudice to its obligations under this Agreement or otherwise at law, prior to the commencement of its performance of services under this Agreement and at all times that this Agreement shall be in effect, Operator shall procure and maintain insurance coverages of the types and in the amounts set forth in Schedule 7.1 (“Operator Insurance”).
 All such policies of Operator Insurance shall be underwritten by an insurance company or companies licensed to do business as required by applicable law and rated “A-XIII” or better by Best’s Insurance Guide and Key Ratings or equivalent, or otherwise reasonably acceptable to Owner.

-15.2.1 Requirements of Operator Insurance.
+(a) Requirements of Operator Insurance.
 The insurance provided by Operator under this Article 15.2 shall be primary as respects claims of its employees and of third parties arising out of or in any way related to Operator’s performance of its obligations under this Agreement, and any similar insurance obtained and maintained by Owner shall be excess of and shall not contribute with such insurance.
-In addition, all such insurance shall include those provisions set forth in Exhibit 7.2.
+In addition, all such insurance shall include those provisions set forth in Schedule 7.1.

-15.2.2 Payment of Deductibles.
-The insurance provided by Operator under this Article 15.2 shall have the deductibles provided in Exhibit 7.2.
-The responsibility for payment of deductible amounts shall be in the manner prescribed in Exhibit 7.2
+(b) Payment of Deductibles.
+The insurance provided by Operator under this Article 15.2 shall have the deductibles provided in Schedule 7.1.
+The responsibility for payment of deductible amounts shall be in the manner prescribed in Schedule 7.1

-15.3 Certificates and Cancellations
+15.3 Certificates and Cancellations.

-15.3.1 Operator Certificates.
-Prior to the commencement of its performance of services under this Agreement and at least thirty (30) days prior to all renewals of policies required in Exhibit 7.1, Operator shall deliver to Owner certificates of insurance evidencing compliance with the requirements of this Article 15.2 and exhibit 7.2.
+(a) Operator Certificates.
+Prior to the commencement of its performance of services under this Agreement and at least thirty (30) days prior to all renewals of policies required in Schedule 7.1, Operator shall deliver to Owner certificates of insurance evidencing compliance with the requirements of this Article 15 and Schedule 7.1.

-15.3.2 Owner Certificates.
-Prior to the commencement of Operator’s performance of services under this Agreement and at least thirty (30) days prior to all renewals of policies required in Exhibit 7.1, Owner shall deliver to Operator certificates of insurance evidencing compliance with the requirements of this Article 15.1 and exhibit 7.1.
+(b) Owner Certificates.
+Prior to the commencement of Operator’s performance of services under this Agreement and at least thirty (30) days prior to all renewals of policies required in Schedule 7.2, Owner shall deliver to Operator certificates of insurance evidencing compliance with the requirements of this Article 15 and Schedule 7.2.

-15.4 Notice
+15.4 Notices